jw3/example-particle-geoevents/README.md

-example geoserver for particle devices
+geoevent server for the particle iot platform
 ===

+A prototype geoevent and geofencing server that deploys to OpenShift online and is based on Akka, PostGis, and the Particle cloud platform.

-### objects
+### concepts
 - Device: a location reporting component
 - Feature: a geographic feature that
 - Fence: a geometry with a callback